qBioTurin/connector/_pages/HowInstall.md

 install_github("https://github.com/qBioTurin/connector", ref="master")
 ```

+Here the CONNECTOR step by step guide: [CONNECTOR pdf]{https://github.com/qBioTurin/connector/blob/master/vignettes/CONNECTORguide.pdf}.

 ## Docker

-You need to have docker installed on your machine, for more info see this document:
+If you want to use Docker (which is not mandatory), you need to have it installed on your machine.
+For more info see this document:
 https://docs.docker.com/engine/installation/.

 Ensure your user has the rights to run docker (witout the use of ```sudo```).
 To create the docker group and add your user: